uark-self-assembly/webdna-django-server/README.md

 ### RabbitMQ Setup

-1. Open a terminal session and install RabbitMQ by running: ​
+1. Open a terminal session and install RabbitMQ by running:

     ```bash
     sudo apt install rabbitmq-server
     ```

 2. Start the RabbitMQ server with by running:

     ```bash
-    ​rabbitmq-server start
+    rabbitmq-server start
     ```

 3. Create a new user for the django server by running:

     ```bash
-    ​sudo rabbitmqctl add_user django_server productionpass
+    sudo rabbitmqctl add_user django_server productionpass
     ```

     (Note: you will likely want a different password than "productionpass", but you will have to also change the corresponding setting in the server's settings.py file to use your stronger password)

 4. Create a new virtual host named "webdna-production" by runnning:

     ```bash
-    ​sudo rabbitmqctl add_vhost webdna-production
+    sudo rabbitmqctl add_vhost webdna-production
     ```

-5. Make sure the new user is labeled as an admin by running: ​
+5. Make sure the new user is labeled as an admin by running:

     ```bash
     sudo rabbitmqctl set_user_tags django_server administrator
     ```

 6. Set the correct permissions for the django_server user on the new vhost by running:
     ```bash
-    ​sudo rabbitmqctl set_permissions -p webdna-production django_server ".*" ".*" ".*"
+    sudo rabbitmqctl set_permissions -p webdna-production django_server ".*" ".*" ".*"
     ```
     (Be sure to include the quotation marks in the command)
 7. RabbitMQ should be ready for server use.